Earning a Maine Township Diploma

 - Three units of a laboratory Science.

 - A minimum of 5 units of elective credit.
+Two units of elective credit must come from the following departments:

 In addition to fulfilling the above requirements, in order to obtain a District diploma, students must take the state mandated high school accountability exam.
 Exceptions to this requirement will be permitted if: (i) the student’s individualized educational program (IEP) developed pursuant to Article 14 of the Illinois School Code and the Individuals With Disabilities Education Act identifies the state mandated exam pursuant to Section 2-3.64(a) of the Illinois School Code due to the student’s lack of English language proficiency or (iii) the student is enrolled in a program of Adult and Continuing Education as defined in the Adult Education Act.